fjvallarino/monomer/tasks.md

   - Think widget config in a similar way to style config (combinator functions)
   - textField should support textFieldV and validInputV
     - Add mandatory event parameter for V constructors
+  - Why does the model update when trying to input a char in FloatingInput?

 - Pending
-  - Why does the model update when trying to input a char in FloatingInput?
   - Focus event not received after clicking and gaining focus
   - Rethink focus handling.
-Maybe return list of all focusable elements?
+Maybe return a list of all focusable elements?
 Currently shift-tab is not possible
     - http://hackage.haskell.org/package/data-clist-0.1.2.3
   - Think about argument position for widgets, in particular listview/radio
     - Should value come before items/option?